 Treats, taboos and traditions...
-Here’s everything you need to know about celebrating Chinese New Year 2023 in Singapore!
+Here’s everything you need to know about celebrating Chinese New Year 2024 in Singapore!

 If you didn’t already know, Chinese New Year is a pretty big deal in Singapore.
 Lights and decor get ramped up in Chinatown, every shopping mall declares some sort of mega sale, and there’s a mad rush to get festive snacks like bak kwa and pineapple tarts as if there’s some sort of national food shortage.
 If your CNY prep is getting a little overwhelming, or you need a cheat sheet to survive the celebrations, read on…

-How to celebrate Chinese New Year 2023 in Singapore
+How to celebrate Chinese New Year 2024 in Singapore

-Doing major decluttering at home?
+Doing major decluttering at home before CNY?
 Pass on your pre-loved stuff responsibly.
 Don’t just throw it out if it’s in good condition because someone else can give it a second life.
 Here’s where to donate your gently used clothes, furniture and more to charities in Singapore.

-2. Toss to a prosperous year ahead
+2. Toss to a prosperous Year of the Dragon

-4. Give the gift of auspicious hampers
+4. Give the gift of luxurious hampers

 Looking for gift sets and CNY hampers stuffed with goodies galore?
 You’ve come to the right place.
 We’ve rounded up our top picks so all you have to do is browse through ’em and hit order for your friends and business associates.
 From festive snacks to bottles of booze, our selection has it all.